-In addition to these recent enhancements, BFA has a second gym, a dedicated elementary science lab, a robust library and a middle school commons, and a turf field on the playground.
+In addition to these enhancements, BFA has a second gym, a dedicated elementary science lab, a robust library and a middle school commons, and a turf field on the playground.
 BFA’s classrooms are equipped with audio enhancement capabilities for improved instruction, and teachers use the whiteboards installed in each classroom with iPads to further engage the students.